-Australia is home to the world’s best road trips, in our opinion, and in our many years of travelling — whether it was summer caravanning holidays as kids, my five year-long epic road trip around Australia with my family, and the road trips Terence and I have completed together researching guidebooks — we have done a heap of them.
+Australia is home to the world’s best road trips, in our opinion, and in our many years of travelling Australia — whether it was summer caravanning holidays as kids, my five year-long epic road trip around Australia with my family, and the many Australian road trips that Terence and I have completed together photographing, researching and updating travel guidebooks — we have done a heap of them.

-Following our recent post on tips for road trips in Australia, readers asked us to recommend some of the best road trips in Australia that they can do, along with our favourite food and wine themed road trips.
+Following our recent post on our best tips for doing road trips in Australia, readers asked us to recommend some of the best road trips in Australia that they can do, along with our favourite food and wine themed road trips.